 CPA Evolution FAQs

-The existing CPA Exam includes four mandatory exams that all candidates must take: AUD, BEC, FAR and REG.
-In 2024, the CPA Evolution Exam will include three core exams (AUD, FAR and REG) and one discipline exam of your choosing (either BAR, ISC or TCP).
-While the names of the core exams remain the same, the content of each is changing.
+The previous CPA exam included four mandatory exams that all candidates must take: AUD, BEC, FAR and REG.
+The CPA exam Exam will include three core exams (AUD, FAR and REG) and one discipline exam of your choosing (either BAR, ISC or TCP).
+While the names of the core exams remain the same, the content of each has changed.

-In addition to the exam realignment, essays and most of the authoritative guidance resources in the simulations will disappear in the new exam format.
-You can expect some of the content in the old exam to be realigned, and some (like BEC) to be sprinkled throughout CPA Evolution exam parts.
+In addition to the exam realignment, written communication questions and most of the authoritative guidance resources in the simulations are no longer accessible in the new exam format.
+Some of the content in the old exam was realigned, and some (like BEC) was sprinkled throughout CPA exam exam parts.
 Technology, digital acumen and data analytics are also now a core component across all six sections.
 For more information, read our blog about changes to exam content and experience.

 What is the format of CPA Evolution?